mr-Ucar/2023-2024/Resources/2024 - 2nd Term RESOURCES/2nd Term 2024/Lectures/Writing-Reading/StudentEssaysCorrections/Cause_and-or_Effect_Essays/Cause-Effect_EssayExample1.md

   **Now, I will explain the results of this issue.** Our movements and desires are different in different weather conditions. </br>
 For example, when the weather is bad, I cannot do any work, I do not want to go out, and I think about gloomy things. </br>
 **On the other hand,** when the air is good and lively, I am active and talkative.
 I make lots of plans.
-I approach everything more positively. **There are also some research and data which show the relationship between our mood and the weather, seasons, etc.** </br>
+I approach everything more positively. **There is also some research and data which shows the relationship between our mood and the weather, seasons, etc.** </br>

 </br>